brentp/combined-pvalues/examples/charm/README.md

 ```

 in the R programming language before sending to comb-p.
-By adding each tissue, we can find tissue-specific DMR's more specific
+It's also possible to find tissue-specific DMR's more specific
 than DMR's that vary among the tissues.

 ```R
 model = lm(methp ~ DiseaseState + colon + frontalcortex + liver + spleen)
 ```

-We fit this model at each of the 2.1 million probes of the CHARM array.
+However, we do not report these per-tissue DMR's.

-We can run comb-p on any of the tissue-specific p-values.
-Here, for the
+We fit the first model at each of the 2.1 million probes of the CHARM array.
-purpose of validation and demonstration, we find disease-specific DMRs
+Here, for the purpose of validation and demonstration, we find disease-specific
-(from DiseaseState) and compare to Irizarry et al's c-dmrs and we find
+DMRs (from DiseaseState) and compare to Irizarry et al's c-dmrs and we find
 tissue-specific DMR's and compare to Irizarry et al's t-dmrs.

 The full pipeline can be found in: